Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `actorType`

 *Read-only*.
 The type of the mobile actor.
-0 is a creature, 1 is an NPC, 2 is the player.
+Maps to values in [`tes3.actorType`](https://mwse.github.io/MWSE/references/actor-types/) namespace.

 **Returns**: